Informasjonsforvaltning/dcat-ap-no-validator-service/README.md

  - a file containing your graph, or
  - a url pointing to a resource on the internet containing your graph, or

-Response will be a RDF graph consisting of
+The response will be a RDF graph consisting of
- - the input data graph
+ - the input data graph, and
- - the report as a graph according to a SHACL [validation report](https://www.w3.org/TR/shacl/#validation-report)
+ - the report as a graph according to a SHACL [validation report](https://www.w3.org/TR/shacl/#validation-report).

+ If `includeExpandedTriples` is `True`, the response will aslo include:
- - the additional triples added to the data graph (if `includeExpandedTriples` is True)
+ - the additional triples added to the data graph, and
- - the ontology graph (if `includeExpandedTriples` is True)
+ - the ontology graph

 ## Usage by curl examples
 ### Validate file